Satisfactory Academic Progress Policy

 The satisfactory academic progress of all students receiving financial assistance is checked at the end of the Fall and Spring semesters.
 At the end of the Fall semester, students not making satisfactory academic progress are notified and encouraged to use the Spring semester to demonstrate academic progress.
 Financial assistance eligibility is not terminated at the end of a Fall semester with the following 4 exceptions:

-1. Students for whom the Fall semester brings their attempted hours up to the maximum level (180 for undergraduates, 54 for education and business graduates, 86 for psychology graduates).
+1. Students for whom the Fall semester brings their attempted hours up to the maximum level (example: 180 for undergraduates, 54 for education and business graduates, 86 for psychology graduates).

 2. Students who were approved by appeal through a Fall semester only.
 At the end of the Spring semester, students who received financial assistance during the Spring semester are evaluated.
 Those who do not meet the minimum satisfactory academic progress standards will be notified that their financial assistance is terminated.